USGCRP/gcis-provenance-evaluator/README.md

 **Note 1:** This script is _long running_ on larger chapters!
 To be safe, you should run it in a screen session on a long-living server to prevent interruptions.
 For our purposes at USGCRP, I suggest running this script on data-review.

 **Note 2:** This process is likely to generate a multitude of output trees we will want to keep track of.
 I strongly encourage a strict naming convention: "REPORT_CHAPTER_COMPONENT_SCORING_metrics.yaml".
-So, if you were to run this on the Executive Summary of the NCA3 with the default scores: "nca3_ch1_defaultscoring_metrics.yaml"
+  - So, if you were to run this on the Executive Summary of the NCA3 with the default scores:
+    - "nca3_ch1_defaultscoring_metrics.yaml"
-Or to use your custom scoring file "super_strict_scores.yaml" on the CSSR Chapter Temperature Changes in the United States Figure 6.1: "cssr_ch6_fig1_superstrict_metrics.yaml" (and commit that scoring file!)
+  - Or to use your custom scoring file "super_strict_scores.yaml" on the CSSR Chapter Temperature Changes in the United States Figure 6.1:
+    - "cssr_ch6_fig1_superstrict_metrics.yaml"
+    - commit that scoring file!

 If you want to use the default scores and configuration, the process is pretty straightforward: